arneesh/athro/README.md

 # UNDERCONSTRUCTION

-# Data StructureS, Algorithms and other generic functionalities in Javascript
+# Data Structure | Algorithms | Generics

-This repository contains my solutions for the course
+A library for javascript which contains basic datastructures, algorithms and some generic functionalities which a developer needs

 ## Author